dqwang122/CALMS/README.md

 ## Training

 We build our model based on [Fairseq](https://github.com/pytorch/fairseq).
-Thus, to run the code, you should download Fairseq repository and put the *myfairseq/examples/summarization* under the *fairseq/example* directory.
+Thus, to run the code, you should use fairseq repository and put the *myfairseq/examples/summarization* under the *fairseq/example* directory.
+You can also change the '--user-dir' path in 'finetine\*.sh' to avoid this operation.

 The files in *myfairseq/examples/summarization/data* should be put under the *fairseq/fairseq/data/* and the *fairseq/fairseq/data/\_\_init\_\_.py* must be modified to include them.
+(We have done this for you.)

 We define several new tasks for our training strategies: